 switchport mode dynamic desirable –

-This is a default mode on the newer Cisco switches.
 By this mode, the interface will actively attempt to convert the link into a trunk link.
 The interface will become a trunk port if the neighbouring interface is set to trunk, desirable or auto.

 switchport nonegotiate –